Residential Architecture Design: Considerations & Benefits!

 • Post-World War II, mid-century modern design emphasized functionality, large windows, and integration with nature.

-• The late 20th century includes a wide range of styles due to global influences, technology, and sustainability.
+• The late 20th century includes various styles due to global influences, technology, and sustainability.

 • Emphasis on individual expression, energy efficiency, and innovative materials.